Location

 COMPENSATION & BENEFITS

-Starting salary for this position is $80,571.52-$85,063.88 which per the agreement between ACLU Maryland and OPEIU Local 2, correlates to Category C, Step 1 – Step 3 on the approved compensation scale for base salary.
+The salary range for this position $84,233.76– $104,650.56, which per the agreement between ACLU Maryland and OPEIU Local 2, correlates to Category C, on the approved compensation scale for base salary.

 Actual starting salary is a set calculation based on the individual candidate’s prior relevant work experience (including full-time and part-time internships and volunteer work), education, certification, and required foreign language skills (if applicable) per the agreed upon OPEIU Local 2 Union Compensation Scale, and therefore is not negotiable upon hire.
-For any questions, please reach out to the HR team.
+For any questions, please reach out to the People and Culture team.

 Excellent benefits include:

-• Additional commuter benefits with access to commuter rail station
+• Additional commuter benefits with access to commuter rail station; and

-This is a position that is non-exempt from the overtime provisions of the Fair Labor Standards Act.
+This is a position that is exempt from the overtime provisions of the Fair Labor Standards Act.

 The position will remain open until filled.
 Interviews will be scheduled on a rolling basis.